Proposed Qualified state interest amendment - Local heritage

 Because planning scheme amendments take time, temporary protections were put in place from 2 August 2022 to protect this historically significant area ahead of the opportunity for public consultation.
 This is called a Temporary Local Planning Instrument.

-To protect the estate, the amendment proposes:
+To protect the estate, the amendment proposed:

 • changing the overlay of identified properties from the Traditional building character overlay to the Local heritage area sub-category of the Heritage overlay